RINESHCODE/AI-ML-Internship/README.md

 -  Performed basic exploratory analysis to understand passenger demographics

 ---

- Tasks Done in day 2(sumamry)
+day 2 summary
-- Loaded and cleaned the dataset (employee_attrition.csv)
+- Loaded and inspected the dataset.
-- Handled missing values and dropped irrelevant columns
-- Performed univariate and bivariate analysis
+- Explored Age and Fare distributions.
-- Visualized key patterns using matplotlib and seaborn
+- Found survival patterns by gender, class, and age.
-- Identified correlations and initial insights (e.g., low income linked to high attrition)
+- Noted missing Cabin data and Fare outliers.